Own-Data-Privateer/hoardy-web/README.md

   - You can then share them by putting those results onto a private `HTTP` server and sharing a link.
     Or just `zip` them and share the resulting file.

-  - Or, can you can sync that `~/hoardy-web/mirror-ao3` directory to your phone with `adb push`, [syncthing](https://syncthing.net/), or some such, and then read/listen them with a e-book reading app there.
+  - Or, you can sync that `~/hoardy-web/mirror-ao3` directory to your phone with `adb push`, [syncthing](https://syncthing.net/), or some such, and then read/listen them with a e-book reading app there.

     There is a ton of website-specific alternatives to this.
     Like, for example, specifically `archiveofourown.org` provides `EPUB` downloads for its fiction pages, which might be more convenient in some cases.